AdrianDonohoe/pands-problem-set/README.md

 λ python solution-5.py

 Asks the user to input a positive integer and tells the user whether or not the number is a prime.

+And finally,if you have made it this far, I really enjoyed the module :thumbsup: